-- 1.3 During the procurement process and lead-in time for development of the sites, it is proposed that 'meanwhile uses' be investigated and where possible supported, particularly at Dolphin Square. - 1.4 The package of sites remains financially challenging.
+- 1.3 During the procurement process and lead-in time for development of the sites, it is proposed that 'meanwhile uses' be investigated and where possible supported, particularly at Dolphin Square. - 1.4 The package of sites remains financially challenging, which in turn creates a risk to deliverability.
 In recognition of their priority status, it is requested that authority be delegated to the Executive Member to approve any future funding bids to support their development, should any such opportunities arise.
 In addition it is proposed that £693,493 of funding from the council's capital programme be made available to support the provision of affordable housing and/or enhanced sustainability measures on the schemes.